 7. A 5+ Year Old Juniper Bonsai Tree in Japanese Setku Bowl

-This great tree comes full with leaves and fresh green needles throughout the year.
+This great tree comes full of leaves and fresh green needles throughout the year.
 Placed in a beautiful handmade pot, this bonsai will get you the full appearance of a mature, aged bonsai, along with the obvious artistic look.

 - Evergreen Juniper tree bonsai